 Falls from height during work still occur far too frequently.
 In 2018 in the Netherlands it is estimated that 58.000 people sustained injuries after a fall from height at work1.
-Statistics from the United Kingdom from 2017 show that 28% of fatal workplace accidents were caused by falls from height and 43,000 workers got injured after a fall from height2.
+Statistics from the United Kingdom show that 28% of fatal workplace accidents were caused by falls from height and 43,000 workers got injured after a fall from height2.
 In the United States of America in 2017 887 fatal workplace falls took place, and another 56.890 workers got injured after a fall to a lower level3.

 Fall accident statistics don’t lie

 The above statistics show the need for safety measures, such as fall protection equipment.
 Most of the accident reports tell us that the accident could have been prevented if proper safety measures were taken, if fall protection equipment was actually used and/or if workers received proper training for working at height.
 Many people, unfortunately, underestimate the risk of working at height.
 Especially relatively low heights.
 But falls from height generally have severe consequences.
 To raise awareness about the risks of working at height we’ve put together several infographics about fall accidents per country or region.